darktable-org/dtdocs/content/lighttable/lighttable-view-layout.md

 From top to bottom:

 [import](../module-reference/utility-modules/lighttable/import.md)
-: Import images from the file system or a connected camera.
+: Import images from the filesystem or a connected camera.

 [collect images](../module-reference/utility-modules/shared/collect-images.md)
-: Filter the list of images displayed in the lighttable.
+: Filter the images displayed in the lighttable center panel -- also used to control the images displayed in the [filmstrip](../module-reference/utility-modules/shared/filmstrip.md) and [timeline](../../module-reference/utility-modules/lighttable/timeline.md) modules.

 [recently used collections](../module-reference/utility-modules/shared/recent-collections.md)
 : View recently used collections of images